BryanJacobs/FIDO2Applet/docs/fido_certification.md

 Therefore the claimed strength of the wrapping key is greater than the claimed strength of the one being wrapped.

+The portion of the user's PIN delivered by the CTAP protocol has 128 security bits.
+To verify this, an HMAC operation in feedback mode (an approved KDF) is performed on the incoming PIN derivative.
+The ASPs for the derivation provide 224 security bits, greater than the 128 for the incoming PIN part.

+These are the only cases where keys are wrapped by the authenticator implementation.

 2.1.10
 ------
 Each external KeyHandle contains two parts: the private keying material, and the SHA-256 hash